- Refer a patient to a specialist

 The MRI exam poses minimal to no risk provided that appropriate safety guidelines and measures are followed.
 Some of which include:

-Magnetic Resonance Imaging (MRI) scans are common radiological modalities advised by physicians to visualize the body’s internal systems and working.
+Magnetic Resonance Imaging (MRI) scans are common radiological modalities advised by physicians to visualize the body’s internal systems and work.
 Shoulder MRI scans (including MRI with arthrogram for shoulder pain, normal shoulder MRI with contrast, and MRI arthrogram shoulder labral tear) are commonly advised if your doctor suspects a fracture, an infection, trauma, or a tumor in your shoulder.